mppan821/homelab/docs/bootstrap.md

 ## 5. Next Steps

 - Update the hostnames in `../apps/sample-nginx/overlays/{staging,production}/domain.env`, commit, and watch `flux get kustomizations` until `sample-nginx-staging` and `sample-nginx-production` report `Ready=True`.
 Use `kubectl get svc -n staging sample-nginx` (or `production`) to confirm service exposure once reconciling is complete.
-- Review the GitOps definitions in `../clusters/homelab/infrastructure/` (Cilium, cert-manager, ExternalDNS, MetalLB, Local Path Provisioner, Longhorn, metrics-server) and adjust chart values as your environment evolves.
+- Review the GitOps definitions in `../clusters/homelab/infrastructure/` (Cilium, cert-manager, ExternalDNS, MetalLB, Longhorn, metrics-server) and adjust chart values as your environment evolves.
-- Once storage reconciles, confirm `kubectl get sc` shows `longhorn` marked as `(default)` with `local-path` available for lightweight workloads, and run `kubectl -n longhorn-system get pods` to ensure the data plane is healthy.
+- Once storage reconciles, confirm `kubectl get sc` shows `longhorn` marked as `(default)` and run `kubectl -n longhorn-system get pods` to ensure the data plane is healthy.
+- Optional: Deploy the Flux UI by following `docs/weave-gitops-ui.md` (Weave GitOps), then port-forward or secure an ingress before exposing it.
 - Layer on the observability stack and additional services following the roadmap in `docs/architecture.md` and the ADRs, committing the manifests under `clusters/homelab`.
 - Commit any environment-specific overrides (without secrets) to keep the bootstrap repeatable.
 - Tune `vm_configs` or `kubeadm_install_revision` to change resources, IPs, or force reconfiguration.